 - It only works with Windows, Mac & Ubuntu

 - It won't give you guidance on how to fix the issues

 - You can't pay monthly for the premium version

 - Free version only crawls 500 URLs at a time (but you can start further down, e.g. mysite.com/blog/)

 Pairing this tool with Mangools (for keyword research, rank tracking, backlink monitoring and competitor analysis) gets you a super affordable SEO stack that covers all bases.

-If I'm being honest, I haven't found a scenario yet where I've wanted to recommend paying for a standalone backlink tracking tool.
+I want to start with a quick caveat here that I haven't actually found a scenario yet where I've wanted to recommend paying for a standalone backlink tracking tool.